vickeykumar/openrepl/README.md

 [wercker]: https://app.wercker.com/project/bykey/03b91f441bebeda34f80e09a9f14126f
 [license]: https://github.com/yudai/gotty/blob/master/LICENSE

-GoTTY Fork from https://github.com/yudai/gotty.git.
+GoTTY-REPL Fork from https://github.com/yudai/gotty.git.
 GoTTY is a simple command line tool that turns your CLI tools into web applications.
 This Fork is intended to create GOTTY services for ubuntu server and REPL servers.
 Please have a look on our website for more info : [gorepl.com](http://gorepl.com)